apache/servicecomb-website/_posts/2017-08-25-stress-test-on-company-with-jmeter-in-k8s.md

 The results are as follows:
 ![different log and different JMeter settings](/assets/images/company_log_and_jmeter.png){: .align-center}
 From the above figure, the performance in JMeter distributed mode and single mode are so close, it seems that a single JMeter test client is able to simulate enough concurrency for the current test.
-Besides, the log takes up too many computing resources when directly output to stdout and the asynchronous way has improved nearly 100% performance of the original.
+Besides, the log takes up too many computing resources when directly output to stdout and the asynchronous way has improved nearly 100% throughput of the original.
 Seems like using the synchronous log settings may not be wise in production environment.
+Besides, the log4j2 has improved about 40% throughput of the log4j1 and reduced a small amount of memory.
+Hence, it's recommended to replace the log4j1 with log4j2 for the sake of performance.

 ![fig-5 memory usage of different log settings](/assets/images/company_different_log_memory_usage.png){: .align-center}
 fig-5 memory usage of different log settings